extario3231/HabitPet/README.md

 5. Press the 'Run' button in Android Studio
 6. Done

 ## See a gray 'Run' button?
-Or you can't see the 'Tap to start'?
+Or you can't see the 'Tap to start' after running?

 1. Go to 'Add Configuration...'
 2. Click 'Add New...'